A Word document version of this text is available here

 In our parish, the intention of each Mass is published in the weekly newsletter as well as appearing on the parish website.
 In some parishes intentions are published on a notice board and in some places the priest may announce the intention, especially if it is a change to the one published.

 It is worth noting, however, that the offering of the Mass for that intention does not depend on it being publically voiced but on it being specified in the priest’s personal prayers.
 Similarly, if a priest announces that “I am offering this Mass for [such and such an] intention” he does not thereby require the rest of the congregation to pray for that intention or to make their own lay-offering of the Mass to be for that intention.
 The priest’s intention specifies the “special fruit” chosen as his intention it does not specify that of the congregation.
-To avoid the impression of the priest imposing his intention on the rest of the congregation it is not Fr Dylan's normal practice to announce the intention.
+Therefore, to avoid the impression of the priest imposing his intention on the rest of the congregation many priests avoid announcing the intention.